chaoss/website/release/202008/metrics-value-rc.md

 ### Focus Area - Communal Value

 **Goal:**
-Understand if the project valuable to its community of users (including downstream projects) or contributors?
+Identify the degree to which a project is valuable to its community of users (including downstream projects) or contributors

 <div>
 <table>